dmitrybaltin/FunctionalBT/README.md

 ## Usage Example

 Detailed examples is inside the 'examples' folder.
 Here’s a core of it, the tree definition.
+This tree definition implements a simple behavior for an NPC that moves to the player if they are within the NPC's sight, then attacks.
 ```csharp
 public class NpcFbt : ExtendedFbt<NpcBoard>
 {